vamb/aboutus/en-US/terms/agreement.md

   (b)	all information and material it provides in connection with the Transaction Services is true, lawful and accurate, and is not false, misleading or deceptive;

-  (c)	it will not use the Transaction Services to defraud MOL, other Verified Members or other users of the Platform; or engage in other unlawful activities (including but not limited to dealing in Products prohibited by law); and
+  (&#99;)	it will not use the Transaction Services to defraud MOL, other Verified Members or other users of the Platform; or engage in other unlawful activities (including but not limited to dealing in Products prohibited by law); and

   (d)	in the capacity of a Seller, it